4 Beautiful Towns with Street Art and Silo Art in Victoria’s Goldfields

 This painting, “Owen,” is at 13-19 Napier Street.

-The next piece of art is very fitting for not only Australia but especially Victoria.
+The next piece of art is very fitting for Australia and especially Victoria.
 Not all heroes wear capes is a tribute to the Rural Fire Services that help keep humans and wildlife safe in bushfire times.

 Not All Heroes Wear Capes.
 Street art in St. Arnaud.